Nicolab/crystal-dbx/README.md

-# DBX
+# :sparkles: DBX

 [![CI Status](https://github.com/Nicolab/crystal-dbx/workflows/CI/badge.svg?branch=master)](https://github.com/Nicolab/crystal-dbx/actions) [![GitHub release](https://img.shields.io/github/release/Nicolab/crystal-dbx.svg)](https://github.com/Nicolab/crystal-dbx/releases) [![Docs](https://img.shields.io/badge/docs-available-brightgreen.svg)](https://nicolab.github.io/crystal-dbx/)

-`DBX` is a very small module (no overhead) for [Crystal lang](https://crystal-lang.org). `DBX` adds multi-connection support to the database and useful helpers.
+* `DBX` is a module for [Crystal lang](https://crystal-lang.org). `DBX` adds multi-connection support to the database and useful helpers.

+* `DBX` is designed in a decoupled way to embed only the necessary functionalities (multi-connection manager, query builder and ORM).

-`DBX` uses the common [crystal-db](https://github.com/crystal-lang/crystal-db) API for Crystal.
+* `DBX` uses the common [crystal-db](https://github.com/crystal-lang/crystal-db) API for Crystal.
 You will need to have a specific driver to access a database.

-SQLite, PostgreSQL, MySQL, Cassandra, ...
+> SQLite, PostgreSQL, MySQL, Cassandra, ...
 See the list of the compatible drivers: https://github.com/crystal-lang/crystal-db
+_Concerning the query builder and the ORM, adapters for PostgreSQL and SQLite are supported by DBX._

 ## Installation